In this guide

 - Open Interest

-- The total value of outstanding unresolved positions in a market.
-Higher open interest = more trading activity and liquidity.
+- The aggregate notional value of all active unresolved holdings in a market.
+Elevated open interest signals robust participation and depth.

 - Slippage